One day at a time.

 P.S.
 The last thing I used my addiction to motivate was to complete this massive to-do list with all the steps required for setting up my website—design, formatting, a social media plan, and everything else needed for me to go public with my Facing Addiction experience.

-The new life I stepped into after that has been so amazing that I haven’t used weed compulsively since . . . but I’m getting way ahead of myself.
+The new life I stepped into after has been amazing . . . but I’m getting way ahead of myself.

 I still had some of my most important lessons left to learn before I found the balance and control I’d been searching for all along.